 If academics have bested you in the past, what will be different this time?
 How can you be sure you can pass such a challenging program?

 Have you ever experienced a loss of this magnitude?
-How would you handle it?
-If this is a concern for you, consider asking the admissions committee how student loss is handled.
-Are allowances made for extenuating circumstances?
-With the COVID pandemic surging across the US, this is no small consideration.
+With a pandemic surging across the US, this is no small consideration.

 What can you do ahead of time to better prepare for this challenge?